California Surrogacy Laws

 The laws in California are very clear as to the requirement for intended parents to establish their parentage before the baby’s birth.
 With the aid of an attorney, a series of steps must be taken in order to file a copy of the surrogacy agreement in a court of law.
 Once this has been completed, records of the agreement will be sealed except to the intended parents, the gestational carrier, the attorneys of both parties, and the state’s Department of Social Services.

 Please note that this page is provided for informational purposes only.
-If you are interested in California surrogacy laws and how they are applicable to your surrogacy agreement, please us at 877-375-8888 or with our contact form.
+If you are interested in California surrogacy laws and how they are applicable to your surrogacy agreement, please call us at 877-375-8888 or with our contact form.
 The Surrogacy Source can assist with general questions regarding California surrogacy laws and provide assistance in finding an attorney with specific experience in California surrogacy law.